surma/surma.dev/content/things/developer-platform.md

 Web developers, in general, learn this The Web Platform, despite its flaws.
 They learn HTML, JavaScript, CSS.
 They learn about `npm`, about [Rollup], [Webpack], [vite] or any of the other build tools.
 They learn to embrace the arcane Web Platform APIs like `pushState` and love the more modern additions like CSS Grid or `async`/`await`.
 Gaps and shortcomings in the platform are often addressed through libraries or frameworks like jQuery, Lo-dash or even React, which for the rest of this blog post I will group under “abstractions”.

-## Cost of learning & fixing
+## Learning & fixing

 No matter from whose perspective you are reading this, there is a universal truth: Developers want do build _something_.
 And usually, they want to get it done.
 Friction in the process of building things will likely manifest as frustration, and the more frustrated a developer gets, the more likely they are to abandon the effort.
 If you are working on a platform, it’s in your interest to prevent these frustrations.

-After a bit of thought I found two major commonalities across all my frustrations when trying Shopify DX products:
+After a bit of reflection, I concluded that there are two major causes for my frustrations when trying Shopify DX products:

 1. I knew how to solve a problem with web technologies, but the abstraction prevented me from using my knowledge.
-Instead I had to **learn** somethin new.
+Instead I had to **learn** something new.
-2. I was prevented from fixing a shortcoming in the abstraction (apart from forking and monkey-patching the abstraction).
+2. I was prevented from fixing a shortcoming in the abstraction (short of creating a custom fork), because the abstraction was too watertight .

-By complete coincidence, [Evan You] voiced a similar feeling:
+By complete coincidence, [Evan You] voiced a similar feeling that week:

 <figure>
 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">I noticed that I get extra frustrated, sometimes almost angry when a tech product (especially software) breaks in a way that I can’t fix.
 Maybe I’m too used to being able to hack the source code of my npm deps.</p>&mdash; Evan You (@youyuxi) <a href="https://twitter.com/youyuxi/status/1535987671868137472?ref_src=twsrc%5Etfw">June 12, 2022</a></blockquote>
 <figcaption>Evan You talking is frustrated about his tools being taken away.</figcaption>
 </figure>

-The implies something very counter-intuitive: Even if it seem like the uneven shape of the Web Platform is a major source of friction, and that your abstraction saves developers time or is more convenient to use — it might not be a net-positive.
+This makes me arrive at a conclusion that might be very counter-intuitive: While the uneven shape of the Web Platform may seem like a major source of friction, it’s likely that the developer has already learned and mastered it.
+If you _force_ the developer to use your abstraction, it might not be a net-positive.
 If a developer already has the skill to solve a problem, but the abstraction doesn’t allow them to use that skill and rather forces them to spend time learning the idioms, quirks and bugs of something new, frustration happens.

+This is especially important for framework-like abstractions.

 ## Libraries & frameworks